sjmikler/pytorch-symbolic/docs/quick_start.md

 If you really hate classes or you are in a hurry, we got you covered.

-You can register almost any function in your Symbolic Model:
+You can add almost any function to your Symbolic Model:

 ```python
 import torch